data-fair/data-fair/doc/pages/user-guide-backoffice/dashboard-en.md

 published: true
 ---

-The **dashboard** of your [active account](./user-guide-backoffice/organisation) is accessible using the navigation bar.
+The **Home Page** of your [active account](./user-guide-backoffice/organisation) is accessible using the navigation bar.

-The dashboard page is a summary of the datasets and visualizations configured on your space.
+Depending on your rights in the organization, this page displays the **Contribute** and **Manage** datasets sections.

-1. Active account
+**Contribute** allows you to create, update and publish a dataset on your portals.

-2. Latest changes or addition to the account
+**Manage** allows you to validate the publications, to visualize the number of datasets in error and the number of datasets in draft.
-3. Summary of datasets with access to the largest datasets and creation of datasets.
+This section is only available to administrators.

-4. Summary of visualizations
+When you click on one of the 3 actions, you are redirected to the filtered datasets page.

 ![Dashboard](./images/user-guide-backoffice/dashboard.jpg)
 *Organization dashboard*